Track Our Progress

-- Students took on real-world learning opportunities such as report auditing, upcycling and conserving energy and water in an on-campus business.
+Students took on real-world learning opportunities such as auditing, upcycling and conserving energy and water on campus.

 Community and Culture

-- Survey reveals NC State’s sustainability commitment influences students’ decision to attend the university
+Incoming students indicated that NC State’s sustainability commitment influenced their decision to attend the university.

 Energy and Water

-- Launch of efficient campus space utilization and management, sustainability guidelines in smaller campus construction projects, smart grid master plan development, and a sustainable campus-made mulch initiative.
+This year, NC State launched sustainability guidelines in smaller campus construction projects, a smart grid master plan, and a sustainable campus-made mulch initiative.

 Purchasing and Waste Reduction